Written By Kevin Kerfoot And Jennifer Raskin / Reviewed By Ray Spotts

 If your pet gets bad breath, it could be from something they ate such as a dead animal, waste byproduct, or digging in the neighbor’s trash.
 It can also be caused by gum disease, respiratory infection, or gastrointestinal disorder.

 Bad breath and Genetics

 Since bad breath is usually because of a person’s oral hygiene habits or medical condition, it’s rare for those health issues to be transferred to someone else.
-However, oral bacteria can be spread through kissing or sharing food, so be sure to brush and floss routinely to prevent it from settling around your teeth and gums.
+However, oral germs can be spread through kissing or sharing food, so be sure to brush and floss routinely to prevent it from settling around your teeth and gums.

 Sometimes issues such as allergies or poor oral hygiene habits tend to run in families.
 As a result, there could be multiple family members who struggle with bad breath.
 But halitosis itself isn’t something that’s genetic or inherited.

 Halitosis is closely linked with gum disease (periodontitis).
 The smell originates deep under the gums, where there are high levels of germs and necrotic (dying) tissues.

 The way your breath smells can sometimes be a warning sign of medical problems like acid reflux or lung disease.
 But usually, bad breath just says that you’re not taking good care of your teeth and gums.

 Having bad breath usually means that you’re not putting as much into your oral hygiene routine as you ought to.
 In most cases, it’s rooted with biofilm buildup or gum disease.
 But there are always instances where halitosis has nothing to do with your brushing and flossing habits.